parmita52/machine-learning-spark-ex/README.md

 **Follow along with the code in `DecisionTree.py` as you look at this diagram.
 This is the important part where you should spend most of your time!
 Feel free to rewrite the code on your own so you really get what’s going on!**
 ![alt text](/images_n/chart6.png)

+Open up `exampleOutput.txt` to see an example of what the code does accomplishes in the end.

 And that’s about it!
 You have just successfully used an ML Pipeline to carry out the training and testing of a Decision Tree!
 Congrats! :)